The reflector

 We already saw in the first tutorial that web apps can accept parameters via URLs.
 It was the case, for example, for Google’s search, that we queried via a URL like thus

-that shows the contents of the query string, one key-value pair per line.
-Test your handler by passing various query strings in the addres bar, such ashttps://<name-of-my-project>.glitch.me/query_string?user=toto&pwd=12345
+/query_stringthat shows the contents of the query string, one key-value pair per line.
+Test your handler by passing various query strings in the addres bar, such ashttps://<name-of-my-project>.glitch.me/query_string?user=toto&pwd=12345 -

 The unparsed query string is accessible via the